 In fact, there were two major updates on the new Google My Business Insights Layout.
 Below you can find further information on the changes and details.

-Google Search or Google Maps – How Do Users Find Your Page?
+Google Search or Google Maps – Where do Users Find Your Page?

 Direct vs Discovery: Brand or Service Keywords

-Another useful insight for your Google Business page is the “How customers search for your business” chart, which is shown as the first insight in the section.
-By analysing this chart and selecting the data range (1 week, 1 month or 1 quarter) you will see the number of total searches, and a percentage breakdown of how users found your GMB page by searching with the service/product keyword against the number of people who were typing your brand name directly into the search bar.
-This is a neat guideline for where you should spend your time while working on your digital marketing strategy: either you should invest in your SEO visibility for generic service terms, or rather focus on brand-awareness campaign in the region where your business operates.
+The second useful insight for your page sourced from Google Business is the “How customers search for your business” pie chart, now being the first element of the entire section.
+By analysing this (you can extract your data for 7/30/90 days and you will see a number (and a percentage) of users who found your GMB page by searching with the service/product keyword against the number of people who were typing your brand name directly into the search bar.
+This is a neat guideline for where you should spend your time while working on your digital marketing strategy: either if you should invest in your SEO visibility for generic service terms, or rather focus on brand-awareness campaigns targeted for a specific region of your local business activity.